SathsaraGeeth/UART/README.md

    - May be useful during development and refactoring

 3. **Verification**
-   - UVM-based constrained random verification not included in this repository
+   - UVM-based constrained random verification can be found in verf/contrained_random